Employee Engagement

 Use an email tracking software

-With email tracking software from ContactMonkey, you can create employee satisfaction surveys and use multiple survey options to gather feedback.
+With the best email tracking software from ContactMonkey, you can create employee satisfaction surveys and use multiple survey options to gather feedback.
 You can then use this feedback to improve your internal communications strategy and increase engagement levels.

 ContactMonkey also offers Outlook and Gmail integration, so you can gather employee feedback from your preferred inbox of choice.